sharondrinkwaard/surfers-paradise/README.md

   In Cloudinary the style.css file is up to date, but when deploying to Heroku I would get an error about the collectstatic.
 I solved the error by linking my stylesheet with the direct Cloudinary url instead of a file path and then deploying with the config var: DISABLE_COLLECTSTATIC = 1.

 ### Unsolved bugs

-- When deploying to heroku, my css file doesn't load.
 - A user can now still make bookings in the past.
 - When the user is not logged in and tries to make a booking, an server error occurs.
 This is because the hidden forms cannot be generated if the user is not authenticated.